grand-algoma-tour-1

 Updated: By Heather Bot

-A one-day trip to Potholes Provincial Park and back turned into a full-day road trip on the Grand Algoma Route.
+This is how a one-day trip to Potholes Provincial Park turned into a full-day road trip on the Grand Algoma Route.
 That’s the fun of a road trip, you don’t have to plan much in advance; it’s fun to just go.

-Born and raised in the area, I’ve seen many of the sites between Sault Ste.
-Marie to Wawa at various times.
+Born and raised in the area, I’ve seen these sites between Sault Ste.
+Marie and Wawa at various times.
 My husband and I started our trip in Sault Ste.
 Marie but you can start this self-guided tour anywhere on the route.
 While we did the entire loop in one day, I really do recommend you take 2 days at a leisurely pace because there are lots of things to see and do and explore.

 We left early in the morning after breakfast with plans to have lunch on the road and chose to fuel up before leaving the city.
 There are lots of great breakfast places in Sault Ste.
 Marie, from a full, sit-down meal to something quick and light.
-Heading north on Hwy 17, the landscape becomes mountains and thick green trees almost instantly.
-As the road winds through the area, it also begins to rise and fall; you’ll even get your first glimpses of Lake Superior.
+Heading north on Hwy 17, the landscape becomes instant mountains and thick green trees.
+As the road winds through the area, it begins to rise and fall; you’ll even get your first glimpses of Lake Superior.

 Food: McCauley’s Restaurant